 Common Birth Injuries

-Some birth injuries are more common and can be caused by negligence or malpractice by a doctor, but not all birth injuries have to do with malpractice.
+Some birth injuries are more common and can be caused by negligence or medical malpractice by a doctor, but not all birth injuries have to do with malpractice.

 Here are some common birth injuries: